dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 k8s.gcr.io/pause                               3.1                 da86e6ba6ca1        17 months ago       742kB
 </code></pre>

-## Create "nsx-system" for NSX NCP, Node Agent Pods and Apply K8S RBAC for those Pods
+## Creating NSX Specific K8S Resources

+For better isolation and security, NSX infrastructure Pods (NSX Container Plugin (NCP) and NSX Node Agent) will be running in their dedicated K8S namespace and a K8S Role Based Access Control (RBAC) policy will be applied for that namespace.

+A single yaml file will be used to :

+   * create dedicated K8S namespace, as "nsx-system", for NCP and Node Agent Pods
+create service account, as "ncp-svc-account", for NCP create service account, as "nsx-node-agent-svc-account", for Node agent create a cluster role, as "ncp-cluster-role" , for NCP (having specific API access) create a cluster role "ncp-patch-role" , for NCP (having specific API access) bind "ncp-svc-account" to "ncp-cluster-role" bind "ncp-svc-account" to "ncp-patch-role" create a cluster role "nsx-node-agent-cluster-role" bind "nsx-node-agent-svc-account" to "nsx-node-agent-cluster-role"

-* A single yaml file will be used to create a new dedicated namespace for NCP and Node Agent Pods , the yaml is put together by @Yasen Simeonov (Technical Product Manager at VMware) which is public here => https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml
+the yaml is put together by @Yasen Simeonov (Technical Product Manager at VMware) which is public here => https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml

 <pre><code>
 root@k8s-master:~# <b>kubectl create -f https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml</b>